Meeting and surpassing all audience expectations every day.

 Juan de los Rios.

-Johnny Rivers tuna's Memphis.
+Here at Johnny Rivers tunes Memphis.

 What is that?

-That's the screensaver for Apple TV that you see.
+No, no, no, that's the screensaver for Apple TV that you see.

 People asking me what's on my computer.

-I uh I found a way to incorporate the screensavers new Apple TV.
+I found a way to incorporate the screensavers new Apple TV.

-And what they are is slow motion videos of Hong Kong, Hawaii, London, Los Angeles, New York.
+And what they are is slow-motion videos of Hong Kong, Hawaii, London, Los Angeles, New York.

-No, not LA yet, that's coming.
+No, not LA yet that's coming.

 It's London, New York, Hong Kong, China, the Great Wall, and a lot in Hawaii, daytime and nighttime.